andrew-dsi/andrew-dsi.github.io/_posts/2022-01-22-association-rule-learning.md

 * Expected Confidence
 * Lift

-These metrics examine product relationships in different ways, so we utilise each to put forward ideas that address each of the tasks at hand
+These metrics examine product relationships in different ways, so we utilise each to put forward ideas that address each of the tasks at hand.
+You can read more about these metrics, and the Apriori algorithm in the relevant section below.

 <br>
 <br>